 Troll 2 is the modern king of terrible horror movies.
 It’s bad on every conceivable level, from the story, to the production values, to the acting.
 But it’s so much fun at the same time.
 You can believe that, as bad as it is, the people involved are trying pretty hard and that energy elevates it and is also the reason it spawned a great making of/retrospective documentary titled Best Worst Movie.
 Not only does Troll 2 fail at being a sequel to Troll—basically the equivalent of getting points for writing your name on the paper—it also doesn’t contain any trolls.
 The creatures are explicitly referred to as goblins.
 Still, it has to be seen to be believed.

 Before Troll 2, however, there was the indescribably bad Plan 9 From Outer Space.
-The film recently spawned a remake, and somehow people are shocked that it turned out to be bad.
+The film spawned a remake in 2015, and somehow people are shocked that it turned out to be bad.
 That’s a good thing.
 Being bad was the only thing Plan 9 had going for it.
 It’s the masterpiece of ambitious but utterly talentless director Ed Wood’s career.
 Where Troll 2 spawned a documentary, Plan 9 spawned Tim Burton’s Ed Wood.
-The biopic ironically won an Oscar for Martin Landau’s performance as Bela Lugosi, who appears in Plan 9 From Outer Space only in stock footage shot days before his death.
+The biopic ironically won an Oscar for Martin Landau’s performance as Bela Lugosi.
+Although, Lugosi only appears in Plan 9 From Outer Space in stock footage that was shot days before his death.

 Texas Chainsaw Massacre: The Next Generation

 Texas Chainsaw Massacre: The Next Generation has to be seen to be believed.
-It has the most all-star cast of any Chainsaw movie—featuring both Matthew McConaughey and Renee Zellwegger before their respective careers took off—but it’s also easily the worst, even when factoring in Texas Chainsaw 3D.
+It has the most all-star cast of any Chainsaw movie—featuring both Matthew McConaughey and Renee Zellwegger before their respective careers took off—but it’s also easily the worst.
 The Next Generation is a remake of the original that gets more and more bizarre as it goes along, eventually revealing that the cannibalistic backwoods family were agents of an illuminati organization possibly run by aliens trying to balance the scales of good and evil.

 Jaws: The Revenge